pasqal-io/qadence2-core/README.md

 # Qadence 2

+!!! note
-**Notice**: Qadence 2 is currently a *work in progress* and is under active development.
+    Qadence 2 is currently a *work in progress* and is under active development.
 Please be aware that the software is in an early stage, and frequent updates, including breaking changes, are to be expected.
 This means that:
     * Features and functionalities may change without prior notice.
     * The codebase is still evolving, and parts of the software may not function as intended.
     * Documentation and user guides may be incomplete or subject to significant changes.

 ## Installation

+!!! note
-*Note*: it is adviced to set up a python environment before installing the package.
+    It is advised to set up a python environment before installing the package, such as [venv](https://docs.python.org/3/library/venv.html#creating-virtual-environments), [hatch](https://hatch.pypa.io/latest/), [pyenv](https://github.com/pyenv/pyenv), [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) or [poetry](https://python-poetry.org/).
+(Qadence 2 in development mode uses `hatch`).

-To install the current version, there are a few options:
+To install the current version of Qadence 2, there are a few options:

-### Installation from PYPI
+### 1. Installation from PYPI

 On the terminal, type